bhauman/figwheel-main/docs/README.md

 ![Figwheel heads up example](https://s3.amazonaws.com/bhauman-blog-images/figwheel-main/figwheel-main-demo-image.png)

-Get a quick idea of what figwheel does by watching the 6 minute [flappy bird demo of figwheel][figwheel-demo-video].
+Get a quick idea of what Figwheel does by watching the 6 minute [flappy bird demo of figwheel][figwheel-demo-video].

 Learn even more by watching a 45 minute